LukeShortCloud/gameos-unlock/README.md

 ## Requirements

 - 1x PC with Playtron GameOS 1.0 Stable Release (1.0.0.30) or newer installed
-- 1x PC with Linux, macOS, or Windows installed to manage GameOS remotely
+- 1x PC with Linux, macOS, or Windows installed to manage Playtron GameOS remotely
     - [Windows Subsystem for Linux (WSL) 2](https://learn.microsoft.com/en-us/windows/wsl/install) is required for Windows users
         - Open "WSL" (not "Command Prompt") to run commands

 ## Getting Started

-- Enable SSH access on GameOS.
+- Enable SSH access on Playtron GameOS.
     - Settings > Advanced > Remote Access: On
 - Find the IP address.
     - Settings > Internet > (select your Wi-Fi network) > (scroll down and look for "IP Address")